thomaswinkler/cypress-1password/README.md

 This plugin uses the official [@1password/op-js](https://1password.github.io/op-js/) library to securely fetch secrets from your 1Password vaults, making it easy to manage sensitive data in your Cypress tests.

+It follows [1Password's Secret Reference Syntax](https://developer.1password.com/docs/cli/secret-reference-syntax/) also used to allow both direct secret references and embedded placeholders within strings, providing flexibility in how you manage and use secrets in your tests.
+With this, it is mimicking the behavior of the [op inject](https://developer.1password.com/docs/cli/secret-reference-syntax/) cli command for Cypress.

 ## Features

 *   Load secrets directly from your 1Password vaults into Cypress environment variables.